irinaNMN/tasks-repository/README.md

 in this HTML file is a form, which contains name, password, email, url, gender.
 At the `name`,`email`,`password` when the input is active the border is red and while entering text is pink.
 The URL is disabled and the input background color is gray.
-When is choose the gender - the input become yellow.
+When is chosen the gender - the input become yellow.

 ### table_colors.html